A Quantum Algorithm for Model-Independent Searches for New Physics: Results with one-dimensional data

-The two panels in Fig.~\ref{fig:qc1} depict two pseudo-experiments whose $\chi^2$ values are rather similar, 146 and 145.7, respectively.
+The two panels in Figure~\ref{fig:qc1} depict two pseudo-experiments whose $\chi^2$ values are rather similar, 146 and 145.5, respectively.
 Therefore, as far as the $\chi^2$ test statistic is concerned, these two sets of data appear very similar, even though the excess around 60 is rather evident to the trained eye.
-On the other hand, these two experiments produce rather different values for the ${\mathcal H}_{min}$ test statistic: $-71.3$ for the pure background case and $-82.5$ for the background plus signal case.
-This implies that the ${\mathcal H}_{min}$ test statistic can better identify such signals in the data.
-A more thorough comparison of the discriminating powers of the $\chi^2$ and ${\mathcal H}_{min}$ test statistics is presented in Figs.~\ref{fig:qc1hist} and \ref{fig:qc1roc}.
-The left and right panels in Fig.~\ref{fig:qc1hist} show the unit-normalized distributions of the $\chi^2$ and ${\mathcal H}_{min}$ test statistics, respectively, for large sets of pseudo-experiments under the background hypothesis (black solid lines) and the background plus signal hypothesis (black dashed lines).
-In order to accumulate enough statistics for the plots, in the left (right) panel of Fig.~\ref{fig:qc1hist}, we use data from 10000 (1000) pseudo-experiments.
-In addition, in order to have the histograms similarly ordered from left to right on the two panels, in the right panel we chose to plot $-{\mathcal H}_{min}$ instead of ${\mathcal H}_{min}$.
-We observe that in the case of the ${\mathcal H}_{min}$ test statistics (right panel) the distribution with signal is further separated from the corresponding distribution for the null hypothesis, thus implying higher sensitivity.
+On the other hand, these two experiments produce rather different values for the ${\mathcal H}_{min}$ test statistic: $-71.3$ for the pure background case and $-82.3$ for the background plus signal case.
+This suggests that the ${\mathcal H}_{min}$ test statistic can perhaps better identify such signals in the data, but in order to verify this, we would need to look at the whole ensemble of pseudo-experiments.
+This more detailed comparison of the discriminating powers of the $\chi^2$ and ${\mathcal H}_{min}$ test statistics is presented in Figures~\ref{fig:qc1hist} and \ref{fig:qc1roc}.
+The top and bottom panels in Figure~\ref{fig:qc1hist} show the unit-normalized distributions of the $\chi^2$ and ${\mathcal H}_{min}$ test statistics, respectively, for large sets of pseudo-experiments under the background hypothesis (black solid lines) and the background plus signal hypothesis (black dashed lines).
+In order to accumulate enough statistics for the plots, in the top panel of Figure~\ref{fig:qc1hist}, we use data from 10,000 pseudo-experiments, while in the bottom panel we use only 1,000 pseudo-experiments due to the relative slowness of the ${\mathcal H}_{min}$ computation.
+In addition, in order to have the histograms similarly ordered from left to right on the two panels, in the bottom panel, we chose to plot $-{\mathcal H}_{min}$ instead of ${\mathcal H}_{min}$.
+We observe that in the case of the ${\mathcal H}_{min}$ test statistics (bottom panel) the distribution with the signal is further separated from the corresponding distribution for the null hypothesis, thus implying higher sensitivity.